Hackathon-FT-2024/BeatTheBugs-Hackathon/README.md

 ## Project Overview

 For this hackathon, our team will develop a cutting-edge project using **.NET** for the back end and **React** for the front end.
-This combination allows us to create a powerful, responsive application that meets modern user demands.
+CoPha is a web app for exploring and managing dietary supplements.

 ## Methodology

 We will follow **Agile methodology** to manage our tasks effectively.
-This approach enables us to adapt to changes quickly, prioritize tasks based on project needs, and maintain open communication within our team.
-By using Agile practices, we can ensure that we stay on track and deliver high-quality results.

 ## Team Vision